Home > About Us > Governance

 Beth Gammage

-I joined the Board of Trustees in January 2024.
+I joined the board in January 2024.

 Cancer and improving the support, information and care that we can give to those both living with cancer, and those around them, as well as research into the prevention, causes and treatment of cancer are issues that have been close to my heart since a young age.
+I wanted to be able to share my experiences of working in the sector and in my field of expertise to give back and support this fantastic organisation.

 I hope I will bring strategic insight into branding, marketing, fundraising and communications as well passion for the cause!